pederz/imt4126_SFI/README.md

 Ensure that you have a NVIDIA® GPU card with CUDA® architectures 3.5, 5.0, 6.0, 7.0, 7.5, 8.0 and higher than 8.0.
 List over [CUDA®-enabled GPU cards](https://developer.nvidia.com/cuda-gpus)

 1. Install Ubuntu 20.04.4 LTS (Focal Fossa)
+2. Install NVIDIA GPU Drivers

+### Docker (Recommended)
+The Docker files is used in the
+3. Install Docker Engine (version 20.10.15, build fd82621 was used in the project)
+4. Install NVIDIA
+### Non-Docker
-2. Install CUDA 10.2
+3. Install CUDA 10.0
-3. Install cuDNN SDK X.XX
+4. Install cuDNN SDK X.XX
-4. Install TensorRT X.XX
+5. Install TensorRT X.XX

 Create the following folders on the local hardware and take the biometric samples from the subset of the FRGC dataset that is going to be used in the project to the `raw_images` folder:

+### Folder Structure
 ---
 | PATH | Description |
 ---|---